 There are several ways to get to Tainan, ranging from buses and trains to the highly efficient high-speed rail.

 However, if you want to maximize your time in Tainan, I highly recommend hopping on the HSR.
 (If you’re a tourist, grab a discounted ticket online here).
 Trains running to and from Tainan HSR station are frequent and affordable.
-The city is a quick 15-minute HSR ride from Taiwan’s second-largest city, Kaohsiung, and less than 1.5 hours from Taipei.
+The city is a quick 15-minute HSR ride from Taiwan’s third-largest city, Kaohsiung, and less than 1.5 hours from Taipei.